House dust mite allergy is very common and is the most common cause of year-round allergy symptoms.

 - Many people with asthma, eczema and hay fever (allergic rhinitis) are allergic to a protein found in the microscopic waste of dust mites.

-- It may be the most common cause of year-round allergy and asthma.
+- It is the most common cause of year-round allergy symptoms.

-- Dust mite allergy can be diagnosed with a skin prick test which helps to find out what triggers your allergy.
+- Dust mite allergy can be diagnosed with a skin prick test or blood test.

-- There are a few easy steps you can do to reduce house dust mites, such as hot washing bedding each week and keeping your home well-ventilated and dry.
+- There are a few easy steps you can do to reduce house dust mites, such as hot washing (>60 degrees Celsius) bedding each week and keeping your home well-ventilated and dry.

 - If dust mite allergy continues to be a problem despite these measures, consider desensitisation therapy.

 House dust mites are tiny bugs, too small to see without a microscope.
 They are present wherever people live.
 They thrive in warm, moist places such as mattresses, bedding and carpets, and feed mainly on flakes of dead skin, which humans constantly shed.

 - They are only a problem to people who are allergic to their waste.